cloud-gov/cg-site/content/docs/ops/creating-a-local-dev-environment-in-Virtual-Box.md

   docs:
     parent: deployment
 layout: ops
-title: Creating a Local Dev Environment With VirtualBox
+title: Creating a Local BOSH Dev Environment With VirtualBox
-linktitle: Local
+linktitle: Local VirtualBox
 ---

+Note: This process is no longer used by the cloud.gov platform operations team but are left in place for reference.

-BOSH Lite is designed to provide a local development environment for BOSH and by extension Cloud Foundry.
+[BOSH Lite](https://bosh.io/docs/bosh-lite/) is designed to provide a local development environment for BOSH and by extension Cloud Foundry.
 BOSH Lite will be used run locally via Virtualbox.
 This guide is primarily concerned with bringing up a single-instance environment VB.

-To create a local environment you need to follow the instructions from the Cloud Foundry documentation: https://github.com/cloudfoundry/cf-deployment/blob/master/deployment-guide.md.
+To create a local environment you need to follow the instructions from the Cloud Foundry documentation: https://github.com/cloudfoundry/cf-deployment/.

 If you need the spiff utility, install it by running: